-What makes a good LEVI fund application?
+What makes a good LEVI Capital Fund application?

-Stage 1 - Expression of Interest (EOI)
+Stage 1 - Expression of Interest (EOI).
+Complete

-During the EOI stage, local authorities were asked if they'd like to receive their capital funding in either the 2023/2024 financial year (known as Tranche 1 during the application process) or the 2024/2025 financial year (known as Tranche 2 during the application process).
+During the EOI stage, local authorities were asked whether they would like to receive their capital funding in either the 2023/2024 financial year (Tranche 1) or the 2024/2025 financial year (Tranche 2).

-Local authorities indicated their preferred Tranche based on how prepared they were to submit a full LEVI Capital Fund application and receive funding.
+Local authorities indicated their preferred tranche based on how prepared they were to submit a full LEVI Capital Fund application and receive funding.